 Lawyer Eding Cardona, hearing officer at the National Commission on Indigenous Peoples in Region 10 said: “I do not have enough info to discuss the matter.
 But ‘having been there, done that’, I certainly do not want it inflicted on my children and grandchildren.
 I pray that it not be like the 1972 brutal version.
 As of now naman, it appears to be a different animal.
 And knowing the president at least when he was Davao City Mayor, I hope the nightmare that Marcos forced upon us will not happen.”

-Dr. Lourdes dela Torre, a peace educator and community organizer in Bukidnon described the declaration as a “drastic and violent response to a violent situation.”
+Dr. Lourdes dela Torre, a peace educator and community organizer in Bukidnon described the declaration as a “drastic and violent response to a violent situation.

 “The president has an authoritarian character.
 Expect more violence to escalate as the military is now given the power through the barrel of the guns.
 How will this affect the civilian authorities?
 What are the rights of civilians that are threatened by this declaration?
 There is need spell out what rights are guaranteed to civilians.
 Will martial rule be in the checkpoint only?
-Or will it penetrate the civilian institutions?” she added.

 In a video message posted by Communications Assistant Secretary Mocha Uson, Duterte said that like President Marcos he will be harsh.
 He also hinted that he may extend martial law to one year.